Friday, December 26, 2008

 The citrus family contains widely available favorites for everyone from the tiny key limes to the basketball sized pomelos.

 They all feature a baseline nutritional profile they can be proud of with some of them sporting additional benefits.
 Their flavors range form quite sweet mandarins and oranges to grapefruits with a bitter note and lemon and limes with their mainly sour tastes.
 There is a citrus for everyone - and even though there are slight differences nutritionally they are all quite comparable.
+It is important to point out that we are talking about whole fruits here.
+Juicing especially when the pulp is removed is a really bad idea.
+All of a sudden the nutritional profile changes and the sugar takes over.

 Orange juice, the most popular of the citrus juices, should not really count towards your recommended daily fruit and vegetable servings, it should count towards your daily allowance of desserts though.
 Juicing any fruit has several consequences - the fiber is filtered out - the nutrients are exposed to air - which means they rapidly die off, since they are all relatively unstable and often the product, in order to halt this quick die off, is pasteurized, which means heating the juice to high enough temperatures to kill off all harmful microorganisms.
 Unfortunately we know that a lot of antioxidants and beneficial phyto-nutrients are very unstable and easily destroyed by the exposure to heat, so what you are left with is liquid sugar with a touch of vitamin C maybe, but don’t kid yourself you mainly had sugar.